tcspears/gitwords/README.md

 Next, copy the three files to ’/usr/local/bin’ so that you don’t have to specify the full path to these files each time you want to use them.
 Alternatively, any directory listed in your terminal’s $PATH will be fine.
 On unix based systems, this can be achieved by running:
 ```
-sudo cp git-words /usr/local/bin/git-words
+$ sudo cp git-words /usr/local/bin/git-words
-sudo cp git-words-stats /usr/local/bin/git-words-stats
+$ sudo cp git-words-stats /usr/local/bin/git-words-stats
-sudo cp git-words-plot /usr/local/bin/git-words-plot
+$ sudo cp git-words-plot /usr/local/bin/git-words-plot
 ```
 Unless you are running as root, you will need to supply the password to your user account to authorise these commands.
+But unless the commands have trouble executing, then the terminal will not return any output.

 Next, you will need to make these files executable.
 Open up the terminal (in Mac OS X and Linux), and type in the following
 ```
-chmod +x /usr/local/bin/count-words
+$ chmod +x /usr/local/bin/count-words
-chmod +x /usr/local/bin/count-words-stats
+$ chmod +x /usr/local/bin/count-words-stats
-chmod +x /usr/local/bin/count-words-plot
+$ chmod +x /usr/local/bin/count-words-plot
 ```

-Finally, if you chose
+Again, if all works appropriately, then the terminal will not return any output.

+## Directions for use